They say when you cry, you cry alone. Well, sometimes that's not always the case.

 - The final moments of the famous "I'll Miss You, Mr. Hooper" scene, where Big Bird finally comes to terms that his beloved Mr. Hooper isn't coming back and, as the camera pulls back, the adults embrace Big Bird.
 Those tears from the adult cast members shed in those moments were very real ... and if they hadn't already, it showed the audience (especially children) that even adults sometimes cry and that in real life, indeed often is the case where everybody in the family cries, often together, when a loved person dies.

-- Episode 3626 is a play called, "The Princesses and the Stick" which two princesses (played by Gaby and Rosita), two baseball players (Lexie and Louis), a guy who juggles hats (Carlos),and a fisherman (Telly) all cry (eventually all together) because they can't find the single stick that was used to solve their problem before.
+- Episode 3626 is a play called, "The Princesses and the Stick" which two princesses (played by Gabi and Rosita), two baseball players (Lexine and Luis), a guy who juggles hats (Carlo), and a fisherman (Telly) all cry (eventually all together) because they can't find the single stick that was used to solve their problem before.

 - And if that wasn't enough, the narrator (Celina) starts to get emotional when she goes further into the sad parts of the story.